 The first thing came to my mind was to try this creamy yet light blueberry cheesecake, which I’d been planning to try for a long time.
 I thought that semi-tangy flavor of bueberries would go perfect with the flavor of cream cheese and greek yogurt.
 I could have just gone easier making a parfait like cheesecake, you know the ones in glasses or jars with no need of baking, but I wanted to make something more attractive.
 Besides, I love baking.
 Did I tell you this before?

 I’ve used blueberries for the first time in this cheesecake because these berries are not common in Turkey.
-I saw them at bazaar for the first time last summer and used some of them to make White Chocolate Tart.
-I stored the rest in the freezer and I’d completely forgot them there until yesterday.
+I saw them at bazaar for the first time last summer and stored the rest in the freezer and I’d completely forgot them there until yesterday.
 I saw a small bag on the bottom shelf of the freezer when I was taking some Fresh Mint Ice Cream out.
 I was surprised when I found these berries in it.

 I used a Turkish biscuit called Yulaflı, which can be replaced by graham crackers.
 This is my favorite part of making a cheesecake.
 You don’t need to make the crust from scratch.
 Store bought biscuits always work fine!